AjjMC/ajjgui/README.md

 ## Downloading, Installing and Updating

 The datapack can be downloaded from this repository by clicking on "Code" and then "Download ZIP".
 The folder inside the ZIP file is the datapack.
-After this folder has been added to the datapacks folder of a Minecraft world, ``/reload`` needs to be run in-game.
+After this folder has been added to the "datapacks" folder of a Minecraft world, ``/reload`` needs to be run in-game.
 A list of the datapack's commands is available via ``/function ajjgui:_help``.
-By convention, all user functions begin with an underscore, "_", to be distinguished from the backend ones.
+By convention, all user functions begin with an underscore, ``_``, to be distinguished from the backend ones.

 | User Function                   | Description                                  |
 |:--------------------------------|:---------------------------------------------|